Research for Social Change

 Building on the work of Davis (2018), Bogenschutzm, Dinora and Johnson (2019) highlight the sparse research on case management, and more importantly the absence of the voice of the support coordinator.
 Parallel to the findings of Davis (2018) Bogenschutz et al (2019) reached the same conclusion from their nationwide reach as Davis (2018) in his focused look on Supports Coordination in PA, both concluding that the over emphasis on regulatory compliance and inadequate wages were among the challenges prohibiting more effective supports coordination.

-Columbus Organization has become one of the largest supports coordination service provider in the state of Florida and ranks among one of the largest in the country.
-Though data and research on support coordination organizations is scant there are a handful of multi-state agencies providing support coordination services to participants in the Home and Community based waiver program.
-Most SCO's are state specific organizations serving their immediate area.
-While growth and scalability of a proven model can be good it begs the question in this environment is being the largest provider of SC services a boon or hinderance to the industry of supports coordination itself , to the service recipients for whom it is intended and to the people doing the hard grinding work of supports coordination.
+Columbus Organization has become one of the largest support coordination service providers in the state of Florida and ranks among the largest in the country.
+Though data and research on support coordination organizations is scant, there are a handful of multi-state agencies providing support coordination services to participants in the Home and Community-based waiver program.
+Private Equity firms are also contributing to the scope and scale of human services organizations.
+Most HSO's including support coordination organizations, are state-specific organizations serving their immediate area.
+While the growth and scalability of a proven model can be beneficial, it raises a critical question in this environment: Does being the largest service provider ultimately hinder or benefit the human service industry, particularly in support coordination?
+Who benefits?
+Who loses?
+NOIRE examines the thinking behind scaling up in Human service organizations.